 Naomi has been into dance and movement since childhood and entered the world of yoga in 2005.
-At that time she worked for Physicians for Human Rights and was involved in a range of political struggles, mainly with prisoners and refugees’ rights in Israel.
+At that time, she worked for Physicians for Human Rights and was involved in a range of political struggles, mainly with prisoners and refugees’ rights in Israel.

-Naomi had completed her first 200H yoga teacher training in the vinyasa yoga school in Rishikesh (India) and the second 300H course in Om yoga by Cyndi Lee in Berlin.
+Naomi completed her first 200H yoga teacher training in the vinyasa yoga school in Rishikesh (India) and the second 300H course in Om yoga by Cyndi Lee in Berlin.

 The ashtanga class is based on the classical ashtanga sequence but combined with the vinyasa methods of approaching and understanding the body in practice.
 Learning from the body about the knowledge it already carries and working mindfully towards developing our physical and intellectual abilities.